 - 1 T Italian Seasoning

 - 2 9 oz pkg No-Cook Lasagna Noodles

 - Roasted Garlic Pumpkin Seeds for topping

 - Remove the bratwursts from the casing.
-In a large sautee pan over medium-high heat, brown the sausage stirring often and breaking into smaller pieces until no pink remains.
-Deglaze the bottom of the pan with half a can of your favorite beer.
+In a large stockpot or dutch oven over medium-high heat, brown the sausage stirring often and breaking into smaller pieces until no pink remains.
+Drain the sausage pieces, then return to the pan.
+Get the pan nice and hot again and let the sausage start to brown, then deglaze the bottom of the pan with the beer.

 - Add the sauce to the pan with the sausage and bring it to a light simmer while you prepare your cheese mixture.